Frequently Asked Questions (FAQ)

 However, it remains an official division of Axent Recordings and follows the same core principles of quality, vision, and professionalism.

 Q19.
-Can I submit demos under a different artist name or alias?
+Can I submit demos under a different artist name or alias to Axent Recordings?

 If the demo progresses toward signing, identity and branding details will be discussed formally at a later stage.

 Q20.
-Can I submit unfinished demos or rough ideas to Axent Recordings?
+Can I submit unfinished demos or rough ideas to the A&R team for feedback?

-No. Axent Recordings only accepts fully finished demos.
+Axent Recordings only reviews fully finished demos.
 Your track must be complete in structure, arrangement, and overall production, including proper mixing and mastering.
+All demos submitted are considered a representation of your best work and will be evaluated by the A&R team accordingly.

 Q21.
 Are there job or career opportunities at Axent Recordings?

-Yes, Axent Recordings may open opportunities across A&R, marketing, operations, creative, or support roles as the label grows.
-All job-related enquiries must be sent via careers@axentrecordings.com only.
+Axent Recordings may open opportunities across A&R, marketing, operations, creative, or support roles as the label grows.
+All job related enquiries must be sent via careers@axentrecordings.com only.

 Unsolicited DMs or demo emails for job applications are not considered, and openings are evaluated strictly based on requirement and fit.